surifirstpin/biplus_documentation/docs/README.md

 #### Speed

-The component has been designed in such a way, that it ensure maximum speed of development and high performance and also the calculation part is made easy, with the help of powerful math engine installed in Acubi.
+The component has been designed in such a way, that it ensure maximum speed  and high performance. and also the calculation part is made easy, with the help of powerful math engine installed in Acubi.